Wednesday October 31, 2018

 A quick excerpt from Steve Frailey on noni fruit:

 Is noni a miracle?
-No. Does noni heal?
+No. Does noni promote overall good health?
 Absolutely- if you do not destroy the potency of the pulp in processing

 Steve begins every medical lecture and farm tour with the above statement.
-The true traditional use for thousands of years by Polynesians and Hawaiians, was to eat the raw non-fermented pulp of Noni everyday as a natural preventative.
+The true traditional use for thousands of years by Polynesians and Hawaiians, was to eat the raw non-fermented pulp of Noni everyday as raw food to keep themselves healthy.
 The problem is Noni fruit has no shelf life.
 It rapidly rots and ferments to decompose.
 According to Dr. Brian Issell, M.D., who did cancer research at the University Of Hawaii with Noni, “If fermentation is allowed then a different chemical profile is almost certainly present.
 Also, liquid products that have grape or blueberry juice are chemically different.”

 On our farm tour, Steve loves pointing out one very unique characteristic about Noni.
 Most of you have observed how most plants or trees like apples, pears, oranges, tomatoes, cucumbers produce a flower and a bee comes, pollinates the flower and a fruit or vegetable is made.
 Noni trees produce a fruit first and the flowers come out of the fruit!
 This is very unique.
 Every spot on a mature white Noni fruit was a flower - each fruit has many, many flowers.
 So if the flowers are not needed to produce a fruit, why the flowers?
 Ethno-Botanists researching the subject, feel that 50-75 flowers on each fruit are actually helping put the 165 compounds found in the pulp of Noni into the fruit.
 Look at the photo as see how the flowers come out of the fruit.